-For purposes of FIT's 2019 statistics, on-campus property includes the Villa Favard and the Scuderie buildings of Polimoda, Via Curtatone 1, 50123 Firenze.
+For purposes of FIT's 2020 statistics, on-campus property includes the Villa Favard and the Scuderie buildings of Polimoda, Via Curtatone 1, 50123, Florence, Italy, and Manifattura Tabacchi, Via delle Cascine 35, 50144, Florence, Italy.
 Public property includes property adjacent to these buildings forming the city block around the campus, including the sidewalks and roadbeds of Via Montebello, Via Curtatone, Via Palestro, and Corso Italia that are adjacent to the campus.
-Non-campus property includes the Polimoda Design Lab located at Via Galileo Galilei 31, 50018 Scandicci; the Hotel Santa Monaca, Via Santa Monaca, 6, 50124 Firenze (used for approximately one week for orientation); Plus Hostel Florence, Via Santa Caterina D'Alessandria, 15, 50129 Firenze (used for approximately one week for orientation); the Stibbert Museum, Via di Montughi 9, 50139 Firenze (used for one day); and accommodations used during certain overnight trips to Milan, Rome, Paris, and Venice originating from Florence.
+Non-campus property includes the Polimoda Design Lab located at Via Galileo Galilei 31, 50018 Scandicci; the Hotel Santa Monaca, Via Santa Monaca, 6, 50124 Firenze (used for approximately one week for orientation); Plus Hostel Florence, Via Santa Caterina D'Alessandria, 15, 50129 Firenze (used for approximately one week for orientation); and accommodations used during certain overnight trips to Milan, Turin, and Geneva, originating from Florence.
 FIT does not own any property in Florence and all statistics are reported only for locations while FIT is in use/control of such property.